jbluemink/Sitecore-Language-Editor-Warning/README.md

 When the altLanguage is used the there is also a check on missing versions.

+For Version 9+
+Other option insteed of define the languages in the .config, create a field call "Languages" in the site root Item, change the code if you want to use the Home item or another one.

 Read more on [Sitecore Stockpick](http://sitecore.stockpick.nl/) or the Dutch artikel [Sitecore editen in de juiste taal](http://sitecore.stockpick.nl/nederlands/editen-in-de-juiste-taal.aspx)